G Bugles

 Piccolo Soprano Bugle

 These are an octave above the G soprano bugle, and are very rare.
 Almost all of them have two valves, making them chromatic only down to sounding E5.
-Not worth it at all, especially as if one does show up for sale it will not be cheap.
+An interesting curiosity yet ultimately not worth looking for, especially as if one does show up for sale it will not be cheap.

 Flugelhorn Bugle